aws-neuron/aws-neuron-sdk/docs/mxnet-neuron/tutorial-compile-infer.md

 ### Inference Instance: Install MXNet-Neuron and Neuron-Runtime

 1. Same as above to install MXNet-Neuron
-2. To install Runtime, see [getting started](./../neuron-runtime/readme.md) runtime document.
+2. To install Runtime, see [Getting started: Installing and Configuring Neuron-RTD](./../neuron-runtime/nrt_start.md).

 ## Step 3: Run Example

-1. Create a file `compile_resnet50.py` and run it (compilation will take a few minutes on c5.4xlarge; the files `resnet-50_compiled-0000.params` and `resnet-50_compiled-symbol.json` will be created in local directory):
+1. Create a file `compile_resnet50.py` with the content below and run it using `python compile_resnet50.py`.
+Compilation will take a few minutes on c5.4xlarge.
+At the end of compilation, the files `resnet-50_compiled-0000.params` and `resnet-50_compiled-symbol.json` will be created in local directory.

 ```python
 import mxnet as mx
 import numpy as np